 - Cholesterol levels,

-Sometimes, it’s better to simply avoid a medical exam entirely.
-Particularly if you “believe” you are in good health but haven’t received a full physical by your primary care physician in the past year or so, confirming so.
-Because the last that you’ll want to have happen is to “get diagnosed” while applying for a traditional term or whole life insurance policy.
+Sometimes, it’s better to avoid a medical exam entirely.
+Particularly if you “believe” you are in good health but haven’t received a full physical by your primary care physician in the past year or so confirming so.
+The last that you’ll want to have happen is to “get diagnosed” while applying for a traditional term or whole life insurance policy.

 #10.
 Don’t get “diagnosed” while applying for coverage.

-We have a saying here at IBUSA which goes a little something like this…
+We have a saying here at IBUSA that goes a little like this…

 “If you’re not sure what the results of your medical exam or going to show, don’t take one if you don’t have to!”

-Nowadays, there are many simplified issue or no medical exam life insurance policy options which will often allow an applicant to qualify for up to 1 million dollars in term or whole life insurance without taking a medical exam!
+We say this because, nowadays, there are many simplified issues or no medical exam life insurance policy options, often allowing applicants to qualify for up to 1 million dollars in term or whole life insurance without taking a medical exam!

 This means that…